So many of my gorgeous clients have inspired me to write this blog and you will know who you are!

 - Consuming a whole-food diet rich in omegas and fiber – get back into the kitchen and ditch the uber eats

 - Drink plenty of water – that is 2-3 litres a day

 - Take a long bath

 Here is my daily practice

 I have a daily practice that I share with many of my clients who have also integrated it into their daily lives, assisting with reducing their stress levels and increasing general overall happiness.
-I find mornings are the best time to practice as it starts your day off with your good nervous system in check and assists us to more positively react to stressors that occur around us during the day.
-I absolutely notice the difference between the days when I have done my daily practice, in comparison to the days I have not.
+I find mornings are the best time to practice as it starts your day off with your good nervous system in check and assists you to more positively react to stressors that occur around you during the day.
+I absolutely notice the difference between the days when I have, and have not, done my daily practice.

-- Mediate with the CALM app for 10 minutes – my favourite are the daily calm sessions
+- Meditate with the CALM app for 10 minutes – my favourite is the daily calm sessions

 - Write down my intention for the day – this can be the same daily for a month or so if you like.
 E.g I am going to touch everyone I encounter, with kindness.